1931 Wheat Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 To determine the exact rarity ranking and current market value of your 1931 Wheat Penny across all mint marks and varieties, our CoinValueChecker App offers instant rarity assessment tools with comprehensive condition analysis.

-Key Features of the 1931 Wheat Penny
+Key Features That Affect 1931 Wheat Penny Value

 The Obverse of the 1931 wheat Penny

 Abraham Lincoln’s right-facing portrait occupies the central position, displaying Victor David Brenner’s sculptural interpretation that had defined the series for over two decades.
+“IN GOD WE TRUST” appears in an arc above Lincoln’s head, while “LIBERTY” is positioned on the left side.

 The Reverse of the 1931 wheat Penny

-Other Features of the 1931 wheat Penny
+Other Features of the 1931 Wheat Penny

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)

-1931 Wheat Penny Mintage & Survival Data
+1931 Wheat Penny Value: Mintage & Survival Data

 1931 Wheat Penny Mintage & Survival Chart